atgreen/tiysoo/README.md

-# sicko
+# tiysoo
-> Satellite In Containers/Kubernetes/OpenShift
+> This Is Your Satellite On OpenShift

 This is a very experimental work-in-progress project to deploy Red Hat Satellite 6 on OpenShift.